-SAN FRANCISCO – September 12 – Earlier this week, Beautiful Voyager was featured in a story on Vox about anxiety products.
-It was exciting to see our community of overthinkers, perfectionists, and people pleasers make an appearance in print, but it’s even more exciting to see new lighthouses pop up on the lighthouse map.
-More people than ever are sharing their experiences of living in an overstimulated world.
-Read on.
+It’s incredible to see our community of overthinkers, perfectionists, and people pleasers becoming more visible than ever.
+Read about the experiences of others living in an overstimulated world.
 You might be closer to answers than you think. — Meredith

 Have you ever found yourself stuck in an airport and needing a pen, but the thought of talking to a stranger would falsely persuade you that you don’t need it?
 Here’s advice for if you find yourself in a similar situation!

 This author wrote happily about how great she felt going off antidepressants…then realized she needed to go back on them.